dlt-hub/dlt/docs/technical/general_usage.md

 1. `spotify` tables and `labels` will load into `spotify_data_1`
 2. `mel` resource will load into `spotify_data_1_echonest`

-The `full_refresh` option: dataset name receives a prefix with the current timestamp: ie the `my_data` becomes `my_data_20221107164856`.
+The `dev_mode` option: dataset name receives a prefix with the current timestamp: ie the `my_data` becomes `my_data_20221107164856`.
 This allows a non destructive full refresh.
 Nothing is being deleted/dropped from the destination.

 ## pipeline working directory and state
 Another fundamental concept is the pipeline working directory.
 This directory keeps the following information: